McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ### Roll your own

-If you are not happy with the shipped variants you can either copy one of the shipped files, edit them in a text editor and configure the `themeVariant` parameter in your `config.toml` or just use the [interactive variant generator]({{%relref "basics/generator" %}}).
+If you are not happy with the shipped variants you can either copy and rename one of the shipped files from `themes/hugo-theme-relearn/static/css` to `static/css`, edit them afterwards to your liking in a text editor and configure the `themeVariant` parameter in your `config.toml` or just use the [interactive variant generator]({{%relref "basics/generator" %}}).

 ### Output formats